Tesco's 250-million-pound black hole: Who was minding the shop?

 Whether conspiracy or cock-up, the scandal raises doubts over the management and financial oversight at Britain's largest private sector employer, now in the midst of the gravest crisis in its 95-year history.

-"That whole finance organization must be in a world of hurt given what has gone on.
-The rigor and analysis and the focus seems to have fallen away a little bit," one former UK Tesco director told Reuters on condition of anonymity due to the sensitivity of the subject.
+"That whole finance organisation must be in a world of hurt given what has gone on.
+The rigour and analysis and the focus seems to have fallen away a little bit," one former UK Tesco director told Reuters on condition of anonymity due to the sensitivity of the subject.

 Tesco had once appeared unstoppable, boasting two decades of uninterrupted earnings growth as it bulldozed its way to dominance.
 Things began to go wrong in 2011.